GENESIS-AI-Hub/GENESIS-AI-Hub-App/front/A2A_QUICKSTART.md

 **Notes:**
 - A2A protocol doesn't inherently support streaming
-- Open WebUI simulates streaming by chunking the full response
+- OSU Genesis AI Hub simulates streaming by chunking the full response
 - This is expected behavior - agent receives and processes full message
 - Response is then word-by-word streamed to UI for better UX